 Funds can be used to refinance debt related to business expansion, and you can pay for professional costs related to your expansion project too.
 You can even create a reserve fund with up to 10% of the construction costs associated with your project.

-If you don’t expect your renovation and expansion project to exceed $350,000, an SBA Express loan may offer a solution for your financing needs.
-You could have access to capital in about a month.
-Compare this to a 7(a) loan that could take 2-3 months to get funded.
+If you don’t expect your renovation and expansion project to exceed $500,000, an SBA Express loan may offer a solution for your financing needs.
+You could get this expansion capital loan in about a month.
+Compare this to a 7(a) loan, which could take 2-3 months for funding to be released.

 Interest Rates and Terms